Szumigalski K. Why we need price transparency in healthcare. Harvard Public Health Review. 2019;22.

 Even determined consumers can have trouble finding prices for their healthcare.1 Consumers who do find a price might only find the “list price,” or pre-discount price.
 Insurers, however, negotiate “allowed amounts” that come with dramatic discounts from the “list price,” often 40-60%.2 Imagine if I handed you a menu and told you that the list price of your chicken is $80.
 “Not to worry,” I add with a wink, “that’s the pre-discount price.”

 Insurance benefits add further wrinkles.
-They often confuse consumers, with benefits that differ depending on the service and the level of year-to-date health spending.3 Research documents just how poorly consumers understand and use their health insurance.
-People often select non-optimal plans, with one study showing that subjects chose plans that cost at least $500 more than the optimal plan 40% of the time.4 Consumers believe they understand their insurance benefits, but in reality often fail to understand what basic terms like “coinsurance” mean.5 Most startling, one study found that only 11% of consumers could answer a simple fill in the blank question about the cost of a hospitalization.5 I sometimes find myself bewildered by my own insurance benefits: just last week a customer service representative at my health plan explained how I had unknowingly gone out of my plan’s network.
+They often confuse consumers, with benefits that differ depending on the service and the level of YTD health spending.3 Research documents just how poorly consumers understand and use their health insurance.
+People often select non-optimal plans, with one study showing that subjects chose plans that cost at least $500 more than the optimal plan 40% of the time.4 Consumers believe they understand their insurance benefits, but in reality often fail to understand what basic terms like “coinsurance” means.5 Most startling, one study found that only 11% of consumers could answer a simple fill in the blank question about the cost of a hospitalization.5 I sometimes find myself bewildered by my own insurance benefits; just last week a customer service rep at my health plan explained how I had unknowingly gone out of my plan’s network.
 She could only explain this to me after she checked her understanding with two other employees.

 By now we see the momentous struggle a consumer must go through to find prospective prices.
 Research shows that when confronted with arduous decisions, people instead tend to select the first option or use some other simple heuristic.6

 Transparency tools can help alleviate some of these issues.
-They could eliminate out-of-network “surprises,” which affect 3% of Americans every year.7 Even more concerning, consumers often cannot pay their surprise bills, leading to financial harm.8 With 20% of Americans facing difficulties paying a medical bill, this makes for a very significant issue.8 Beyond network navigation, transparency tools can also ensure that regardless of a patient’s understanding of their benefits, they know the cost of their procedure ahead of time.
+They could eliminate out-of-network “surprises,” which affect 3% of Americans every year.7 Even more concerning, consumers often cannot pay their surprise bills, leading to financial harm.8 With 20% of Americans facing difficulties paying a medical bill, this makes for a very significant issue.8 Beyond network navigation, they can also ensure that regardless of a patient’s understanding of their benefits, they know the cost of their procedure ahead of time.

 Further, transparency can help correct the consequences of information failure.
 Healthcare prices vary a lot, even for homogenous procedures.
 Consider a knee or hip replacement procedure, for example.
 A Blue Health Intelligence analysis found that each surgery’s price could vary dramatically, even within the same geographical market.9 Specifically, the most expensive knee replacement surgery cost 2.67 times more than the cheapest surgery, while that number figured at 3.13 times for hip replacements.9